 Almost all days have the same structure.

-Recorded lectures will be posted in advance for you to watch before class time.
-Class time is two hours: one hour workshop by Prof. Vellekoop working through some problems based on the recorded material with small (graded) quizzes, followed by a tutorial hour in a smaller class with a TA.
+- Recorded lectures will be posted in advance for you to watch before class time, and there is some homework posted in Achieve. - On Mondays and Wednesdays there is a workshop hour where Prof. Vellekoop works through some problems based on the recorded material with small (graded) quizzes using iClicker. - On Tuesdays and Thursdays is a tutorial hour in a smaller class with a TA.
+Tutorial solutions will NOT be posted.
+There are no recordings of tutorial solutions.